eyung/Singling/README.md

 # Singling

-> Interactive interface for the sonification of text which can be transformed according to various parameters to facilitate the learning and analysis of *literacoustics*, reading by listening.
+> Interactive interface for the sonification of text which can be transformed according to various triggers and parameters to facilitate the learning and analysis of *literacoustics*, reading by listening.

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/eyung/singling) ![GitHub repo size](https://img.shields.io/github/repo-size/eyung/singling) ![GitHub](https://img.shields.io/github/license/eyung/singling)